tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 ## DIGRESSION 2

 I would write out lists of comparison-effect examples over and over while working on my PhD.
 My train of thought would get detached and I'd end up asking myself questions like: What are you doing sitting in this office, a continent away from your friends and an ocean and a continent away from your family?
 Why do you spend your weekends in this sad building, where people stare at the carpet when they pass each other?
 What rock did you hit in adolescence that knocked you out of orbit, and sent you here?
-Are you trying to compensate for something you didn't have?
-To make your mother proud?
-To avenge your father?
+Are you trying to make your mother proud?
+Avenge your father?
 Do these professors you work with look like the kind of man you want to be?
-Did you stumble into one of those fields that people snigger about?
+Did you stumble into one of those academic fields that people snigger about?
 Why, when you talk about your work, do the people you admire glaze over, and the people who bore you perk up?
 Do you think that giving your life to intellectual things makes you better than other people?
 Do you look down on people who don't think so clearly?
 What are you doing on a Friday night at the NBER eating a tuna subway sandwich and reading reddit?
 If it takes you 5 years to get straight one point about relative thinking -- one corner of one shelf in one cupboard -- then how long is it going to take to tidy up the whole house?
 When an undergraduate corners you, asking earnest & tedious questions, doesn't it remind you of yourself?

 ![desk](https://dl.dropboxusercontent.com/u/13046545/imgs/nber_desk.jpg){: .center-image }

 ## ALTERNATIVE HEURISTICS

-I'm going to discuss a few perfectly reasonable reasons why we might infer the value of different attributes from the choice set, and each reason will imply one of the above laws *in a subset of cases*.
+OK.
+Well, here's the body of the argument: I'm going to discuss a few perfectly reasonable reasons why we might infer the value of different attributes from the choice set, and each reason will imply one of the above laws *in a subset of cases*.
 However I also show that the same reason can imply the exact opposite of that law, for cases outside that subset.

 ### (1) **MRS shifting towards MRT.**